semantic-flow/sflo/documentation/mesh-resource.node-component.flow.node-metadata.md

 In the filesystem, it exists as a [[folder._node-metadata-flow]] in a [[folder.node]].

-Mesh-specific metadata about a node's flows' [[mesh-resource.node-component.flow-snapshot.version]]s mostly lives here too, eliminating the need to keep separate metadata in the node component.
+Mesh-specific metadata about a node's flows' [[mesh-resource.node-component.flow-shot.snapshot]]s mostly lives here too, eliminating the need to keep separate metadata in the node component.
 Also may contain metadata about the assets folder.

 ## Use of _node-handle in metapayload flows